plugdata-team/plugdata/Resources/Documentation/ELSE/lfnoise~.md

 ---

 [lfnoise~] is a low frequency (band limited) noise with or without interpolation.
-It generates random values (between -1 and 1) at a rate in hertz (negative frequencies accepted).
+It generates random values (between -1 and 1) at a rate in Hz (negative frequencies accepted).
 It also has a 'sync' inlet that forces the object to generate a new random value when receiving an impulse.
 Use the seed message if you want a reproducible output.